angus-g/lagrangian-filtering/docs/exploring.rst

 As an alternative to using ad-hoc explorations as above, there are predefined functions available to give more robust and efficient ways to interrogate your data.
-For example, a mean kinetic energy spectrum over all particles could be computed at a specified time:
+For example, a mean kinetic energy spectrum over all particles could be computed at a specified time using :meth:`~filtering.analysis.power_spectrum`:

 .. code-block:: python